andrey-nakin/vetka-gateway/README.md

 * Has modularized architecture.
 * Has its own GraphQL API for management purposes.

+## Modules

+* `vetka-gateway-core` - base gateway logic.
+* `vetka-gateway-persistence-mongo` - implementation of the persistence layer that uses MongoDB as a storage engine.
+* `vetka-gateway-transport-httpclient` - implementation of the transport layer that uses Java `HttpClient`.
+* `vetka-gateway-demo` - application demonstrating the packaging of the Vetka Gateway libraries in a single executable application.

 ## Configuration

 By default Vetka Gateway listens to management requests on `/graphql` address.